King Charles III: the British royal surfer

 On November 5, His Majesty was keen to check the surf at Coogee, but local lifesavers assured him the surf was better at Bondi.

-After refusing offers from locals to paddle out wearing a wetsuit, moments later, he wished he had accepted them.
+Moments after refusing offers from locals to paddle out wearing a wetsuit, he wished he had accepted them.

 "Gee - it's bloody cold.
 It reminds me of home," Prince Charles said.